Indonesia hero image

 Safety & Stewardship Notes

-Indonesia’s hospitality networks support large groups, though island weather and volcanic advisories require agile planning.
-We track government guidance, coordinate cultural dress expectations for temples, and maintain contingency routes during rainy season or ferry delays.
+Indonesia supports large groups well, but island weather and volcanic advisories require active planning.
+We track government guidance, prepare cultural dress expectations for temple sites, and maintain contingency routes during rainy season or ferry delays.

 FAQs

 • Q: Do travelers need visas?
-A: Most nationalities obtain a 30-day visa-on-arrival; we assist with pre-arranged e-VOAs for smoother entry.
+A: Many nationalities can use a 30-day visa on arrival; we also assist with pre-arranged e-VOAs for smoother entry.

 • Q: How do we manage internal flights?
 A: We bundle group fares on Garuda, Lion Air, or Batik Air and include buffer nights when hopping to Flores or Sumba.